 June 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

-Any VA disability benefits applicants waiting to hear a determination decision from the VA for more than 125 days are listed under the claims backlog category.
+Any claims waiting to hear a determination decision from the VA for more than 125 days fall into the backlog.
 In the June 2017 veterans disability benefits statistics report, this month’s backlog contained 90,866 claims.
 That’s quite a drop from the previous numbers we saw in May, and hopefully will continue the gradual decline we’ve seen steadily progressing since February.

 - As of June 3, 2017: 90,866

 - Daily churn: -159.65 claims cleared from the backlog